StevenCyb/leader_election/pkg/bully/README.md

 # Bully
-## **DO NOT USE THIS: This implementation is not accurate to the algorithm.
-I will leave it here for now but this implementation might be recreated or removed later.**

 The Bully algorithm is used for leader election in distributed systems.
 When a process detects the absence of a leader, it initiates an election by sending an election message to all processes with higher IDs.
 If no higher-ID process responds, the initiating process becomes the leader and announces its victory.
 If a higher-ID process responds, it takes over the election process.
 This continues until the process with the highest ID is elected as the leader and informs all other processes.

 ## Usage